Afeni Shakur: Later life

 After Shakur was acquitted, she did not return to the Black Panther Party.
-On June 16, 1971, she gave birth to her son, Lesane Parish Crooks, who was later renamed Tupac Amaru Shakur.
+On June 16, 1971, she gave birth to her son, Parish Lesane Crooks, who was later renamed Tupac Amaru Shakur.
+Having miscarried "four or five" times prior to Tupac's birth, she had not anticipated a successful pregnancy.
 Shakur's marriage fell apart when it was discovered that Lumumba was not the biological father of her son.
 His biological father was Billy Garland.

-In 1975, Shakur married Mutulu Shakur and had their daughter, Sekyiwa.
+In 1975, Shakur married Mutulu Shakur (born Jeral Williams) and had their daughter, Sekyiwa.
 They divorced in 1982.
 Shakur worked as a paralegal with Bronx Legal Services and was a union member of the Legal Services Staff Association for a decade before leaving the state and descending into a crack cocaine addiction in the early 1980s.

 Shakur moved her son and daughter to Baltimore, Maryland in 1984.
 She relocated to a family friend's home in Marin County, California to manage her drug use.
 In 1989, her son left home because of her.
 The two later reconciled.
 She overcame her addiction after she moved back to New York in 1991 and started Narcotics Anonymous meetings.
 Nine months into her recovery program, Tupac sent her $5,000 even though their relationship was strained.

 Although Tupac struggled in his relationship with his mother, he paid tribute to her in his song "Dear Mama".
 In the song, he reflects on his childhood, acknowledges Afeni's troubles with addiction, and expresses his love for her: "And even as a crack fiend mama, you always was a black queen mama, I finally understand for a woman it ain't easy tryin' to raise a man, you always was committed, a poor single mother on welfare tell me how you did it, there's no way I can pay you back, but the plan is to show you that I understand you are appreciated."

-After Tupac was murdered in Las Vegas on September 13, 1996, she had him cremated the next day.
+After Tupac died in Las Vegas on September 13, 1996, six days after being shot in a drive-by shooting, she had him cremated the next day.
 His close friends, actresses Jada Pinkett and Jasmine Guy, provided emotional support for Shakur and advised her to hire lawyers to sort out Tupac's assets.

 In 2004, Shakur released her biography, Afeni Shakur: Evolution of a Revolutionary.
 In her biography, which was written by Jasmine Guy, Shakur reflected on her childhood experiences and her upbringing as well as her involvement in the Black Panther Party.
 In the book, she stated that the party educated and directed her to channel her anger.
 She described her experiences in jail and how together with other inmates, they organized a bail fund to get some of the women out of jail.

 Shakur traveled across the U.S., making guest appearances and delivering lectures.
 On February 6, 2009, she gave the keynote address for Vanderbilt University's Commemoration for Black History Month.
 She shared with people her experiences and ways in which to overcome loss.